muhammadfajri-tif/exchange-rate-infra/README.md

 # Infrastructure for Exchange Rate

-Infrastructure-as-a-Code (IaaC) for provisioning required Infrastructure in production stage and API service for Exchange Rate App.
+Infrastructure-as-a-Code (IaaC) for provisioning required Infrastructure and API service for Exchange Rate App.
+Used in the production stage.
 Written in TypeScript.
 Powered by [AWS CDK](https://aws.amazon.com/cdk/).

 ## Useful commands